 - The activation key generated is valid for 10 minutes, after this point FusionReactor will reject the key.

-- Your manual activation will be valid until the expiry date of the license in the case of subscription license and forever in the case of a maintenance license.
+- Your manual activation will be valid until the expiry date of the license in the case of subscription license and forever in the case of a perpetual license.